Monday, December 15, 2025

 Praying can feel intimidating because it confronts the deepest truth: a finite, fragile human trying to address the Infinite, Holy Creator.
 That sense of “Who am I to speak?” is actually very theologically honest.

-- Prayer implies relationship, not formula: it is not just reciting words, but daring to believe the Creator is personally attentive and responsive (Psalm 34:15).
+Prayer is ultimately about relationship, not formula.
+It is more than just reciting words.
+It is daring to believe the Creator is personally attentive and responsive (Psalm 34:15).

 How Scripture Reframes Fear